 The program is browser-based, but there are apps for iOS and Android devices.

 Relevant Article: Personal Capital vs. Mint: Which Is Better?

-Mint is one of the best personal finance tools available for free.
+Mint is one of the best budgeting apps available for free.
 It can help you build a budget that suits your needs and then help you to keep on track.

 The app will track your spending and continually make recommendations to refine your budget.
 It will even send you an alert if you are about to go over budget.

 In addition to tracking your spending, the app also tracks your bills.
 You can see all of your bills and accounts in one place.
 The reminders to schedule payments and get alerts about your bills can really help you see where your money is going every month.

 Since the app is very versatile, you will have the ability to adjust your budgets as your needs change.
 Life is unpredictable.

 Thus it’s good to have all of your financial information in one place to help you make decisions along the way.
 The app will allow you to manage your finances from your phone.
 So it is a great tool for anyone with a busy life.

 In addition to bill pay and expense tracking, Mint also offers a free credit score.
 If you need help improving your score, Mint will offer insight on how to get to where you want to be.

 Mint is available for free for iOS and Android.